Haydrill/Cardkingdom-Lowest-Price/README.md

 # Cardkingdom-Lowest-Price
 This python project is a tool that allows the input of a Magic: the Gathering card name in the command line, searches for it on Cardkingdom, and prints the lowest price at NM for that card.

+As of 6/7/20, I am extending the project to other popular MtG card sites (StarCityGames, TCGPlayer, Channel Fireball).
+Currently working on StarCityGames integration.

 Example:
   python main.py Marchesa the Black Rose